 – gain valuable insights into the world of Human Resource Management

-– recognize the impact of Agile HR practices through stories and examples
+– recognize the impact of Agile HR practices

 – discover why Agile needs HR and vice versa

 – identify compelling arguments and tactics to convince HR to go Agile.

 – Introduction & Overview on the Difficulties of Traditional HR Instruments in an Agile Setting (5 min)

 – The World of Human Resource Management & its Challenges (2 min)

 – Role & Importance of HR in an Agile Enterprise (6 min)

 – Compelling Arguments & Tactics to Convince HR (4 min)

 – Closing Note (2 min)